Reduced Charges for Los Angeles Domestic Violence Cases

 If convicted of domestic violence, the penalties will always depend on various factors, such as severity of injuries on the victim, your criminal record, if children were present during the incident, and more.

-During the court process, you need an experienced defense lawyer who can effectively negotiate with the prosecutor for reduced charges, or even a case dismissal through prefiling intervention.
+During the court process, you need an experienced defense lawyer who can effectively negotiate with the prosecutor for reduced charges, or even a case dismissal through prefiling intervention, especially for a first domestic violence.

 In Los Angeles, the most commonly charged domestic violence case is domestic battery, which is defined under California Penal Code 243(e)(1), which is a misdemeanor crime.
 Another common domestic violence case is corporal injury to a spouse defined under California Penal Code 273.5, which is a “wobbler” that can be filed as a felony crime.